Alpharex121/AIROSPHERE/README.md

 # **Airosphere – Branch Community Platform**

-Airosphere is a MERN stack-based community platform designed for students and faculty in the AI and Robotics domain.
+Airosphere is a MERN stack-based community platform designed for students and faculty.
 It features a robust **Role-Based Access Control (RBAC)** system, ensuring secure, role-specific access to different sections and functionalities.

 ---